The Five Most Common Mental Health Conditions

 Bipolar disorder often disrupts daily life because it feels like an on-and-off switch between high and low moods.
 People who have it do not have a lot of people who understand how to navigate it.
 So, they often feel isolated.

 PTSD usually happens after experiencing or witnessing a traumatic event.
 Symptoms include flashbacks, nightmares, and emotional numbness.
 The condition is overwhelming, and it usually requires a specialized form of therapy.
+PTSD affects approximately 3.6% of the global population annually (American Psychological Association)

 Many times, you can sort of tell that your mental health is suffering.
 But if that is not the case, If you or a loved one are experiencing these symptoms, it may be time to seek professional support: